📓Read & Take Notes

 “While paraphrase and summary are effective ways to introduce your reader to someone’s ideas, quoting directly from a text allows you to introduce your reader to the way those ideas are expressed by showing such details as language, syntax, and cadence.” –Harvard Guide to Using Sources

-- Show your respect for the sources’ authors and the process of creating knowledge by accurately and clearly citing, quoting, and representing the writing and analysis of others.
+- Show your respect for other authors by accurately and clearly citing, quoting, and representing their writing.

-- Consider each source in the context of other authors and experts on the same topic.
+- Consider how each author relates to other experts on the same topic.